crazycow251/team-27-project/README.md

 Make-it-all Ltd

-This is a front-end prototype demonstrating login and role-based dashboard access for Manager and Employee accounts.
+This is a front-end prototype showing login and role-based dashboard access for Manager and Employee accounts.
 The system uses hardcoded credentials and does not connect to a database.

 Login Credentials: